 When you have a chipped tooth, help is only a phone call away.
 Your dentist can repair a chip in mere minutes without anesthesia using a quick, inexpensive cosmetic procedure called tooth bonding.
 Below is detailed information about this approach that can help you make an informed decision for your dental health.

 What Is Teeth Bonding, and Why Is It Performed?

-Tooth bonding (dental bonding) is a cosmetic procedure that repairs chipped, cracked or otherwise broken teeth.
-It also helps with discolored teeth, gaps between the teeth, lengthening of the incisal edge, and repairing small to moderate cavities.
+Tooth bonding or dental bonding is a cosmetic procedure that repairs chipped, cracked, or otherwise broken teeth.
+It also helps with discolored teeth, gaps, lengthening the incisal edge, and filling small to moderate cavities.

-The “Bond” is a composite resin that takes over where your tooth broke or has a cavity.
-The resins come in different shades so that the dentist can perfectly match the composite to the original tooth color.
+The “bond” is a composite resin that covers the place where your tooth broke or has a cavity.
+The resins come in different shades, allowing your dentist to perfectly match the composite to the original tooth color.